 - Poorly designed or negligently managed roads

 Motorcycle Accidents and the Role of Comparative Fault

 Unfortunately, in cases involving motorcycle accidents, the insurance companies often blame the victim.
 They assume that the rider was being reckless or negligent and that he or she is to blame for his or her own injuries.
 Of course, this assumption is often severely misguided.
 Motorcycle accidents are frequently the result of other drivers’ mistakes.
 From driving under the influence of texting and using social media behind the wheel, drivers routinely make mistakes that put motorcycle riders’ lives at risk.

 But, what if you were partially at fault?
 What if you were riding beyond your limits, or what if you were speeding so that you could get to work on time?
 Under the “comparative fault” laws of Oregon and Washington, you may still be entitled to financial compensation.
 In Oregon, you can recover partial compensation as long as you were not primarily at fault (i.e., 51% or more) for the accident.
 In Washington, you can recover partial compensation regardless of who was primarily responsible.

 Suppose your damages total $100,000 (which could easily be the case after an accident in which you went down).
 Let’s also assume that, under the circumstances of the accident, you would be deemed 50% at fault in the crash.
 In both Oregon and Washington, you would still be entitled to the financial recovery of $50,000.

 However, regardless of the circumstances involved, you should never assume that you were at fault in a collision.
 Even if you made a mistake, this mistake could have been entirely irrelevant to the cause of the crash.
-In order to determine who was at fault and how much you are entitled to recover, you need to speak with an attorney, and you need to do so before you say anything to the insurance companies that could jeopardize your claim.
+In order to determine who was at fault and how much you are entitled to recover, you need to speak with a lawyer, and you need to do so before you say anything to the insurance companies that could jeopardize your claim.